icesabe/FL/README.md

 ## Running an experiment

-Here we provide the implementation of Stratified Client Selection Scheme along with MNIST, FMNIST and CIFAR-10 dataset.
+Here we provide the implementation of Stratified Client Selection Scheme along with MNIST and CIFAR-10 dataset.
 This code takes as input:

 - The `dataset` used.
-- The data `partition` method used. partition ∈ { iid, dir_{alpha}}
+- The data `partition` method used. partition ∈ { iid, dir_{alpha} }
 - The `sampling` scheme used. sampling ∈ { ours, comp_grads, dp_comp_grads }
 - The percentage of clients sampled `sample_ratio`.
 We consider 100 clients in all our datasets and use thus sample_ratio=0.1.
 - The learning rate `lr` used.